Groundhog Day is a fun way to talk about seasons, nature, animals, and traditions with our families.

 Sleep tight.
 Non-weather predicting groundhogs are one of the few species that enter into true hibernation, staying dormant from October to March/April.

-You can make a simple craft like the one in our cover photo, featuring sun, snow, & our Groundhog with his little rhyme.
+You can make a simple drawing like the one in our cover photo, featuring sun, snow, & our Groundhog with his little rhyme.

-You might also want to cut out a Groundhog & experiment with some shadows!
+You might also want to cut out a Groundhog & experiment with shadows!

 But our favourite February 2 craft is still our Groundhog puppet, perfect for imaginative play as he pops out of his tunnel.